KnowEnG/Kubernetes_AWS/cloudformation/README.md

    ![Dropdown to select EFS](https://github.com/KnowEnG/Kubernetes_AWS/raw/master/cloudformation/img/d2a-open_efs.png)

-   In the table of file systems, select the one you created in step 4.
+   In the table of file systems, select the one you created in step 4 of the deployment procedure.
    Press the `Actions` button above the table and select `Delete file system`.
 Follow the on-screen instructions to confirm and complete the deletion.